Head: Jeffrey C. Trinkle

 Rensselaer’s Computer Science Department has its own well-equipped laboratories for instruction and research.
 The general use lab in Amos Eaton consists of 20 PCs running Unix.
 There is also an instructional lab with 32 thin clients as well as a cluster with over 50 PCs and Sun computers.
 Our Cisco Academy program has a lab with over 200 Cisco networking devices, enabling students to experiment with networking in an environment similar to real world conditions.

-The department has a number of labs with specialized computer architectures to support the department’s research.
-Computationally intensive applications benefit from our computing clusters, consisting of more than 300 cpus.
+Complementing the extensive computer research labs throughout the campus, the department has a number of labs with various specialized computer architectures to support the department’s research.
+Computationally intensive applications benefit from our numerous computing clusters, including a cluster of 41 IBM x220 servers, 4 Sun-Blade-1000 computers, a Silicon Graphics Origin 2000 with 12 CPUs, a 16-processor IBM pSeries 655, 4 Itanium quad-processor machines and an Opetron cluster with 100 CPUs.
 Data intensive research efforts can make use of high speed interconnects utilizing technologies such as Myrinet, Infiniband, or 10Gb Ethernet, as well as file servers with more than 30 terabytes of storage.
-Combined with numerous specialized equipment for computer vision, robotics and tetherless computing research, the Computer Science Department at Rensselaer offers an ideal environment for students to participate in a variety of research activities.
+Combined with numerous specialized equipment for computer vision, robotics as well as tetherless computing research, the Computer Science Department at Rensselaer offers an ideal environment for students to participate in a variety of research activities.